Trafford: Economy

-Historically, the economy of the Trafford dominated by agriculture.
-This continued to some extent even during the Industrial Revolution, as the textile industry in Trafford did not develop as quickly or to the same extent as it did in the rest of Greater Manchester.
+Historically, the economy of the Trafford was dominated by agriculture.
+This continued during the Industrial Revolution because the textile industry in Trafford did not develop as much as it did in the rest of Greater Manchester.
 There are only two known 18th-century mill sites in Trafford, compared with 69 known in Tameside and 51 in Manchester.
 After reaching a high of 43% in 1812, employment in the textile industry in Trafford declined to 12% according to the 1851 census.
 The textile industry in Trafford could not compete with that in places such as Manchester, Oldham, and Ashton-under-Lyne, partly because of a reluctance to invest in industry on the part of the two main land owners in the area: the Stamfords and the de Traffords.

 Trafford Park was founded in 1897, and at its peak in 1945 employed 75,000 people.
 As well as being the world's first planned industrial estate, it is Europe's largest business park.
 More than 1,400 companies are within the park, employing between 40,000 and 50,000 people.
 The Trafford Centre, which opened on 10 September 1998, is North West England's largest indoor shopping complex.
 The centre has over 30 million visitors annually, and contains 235 stores, 55 restaurants, and the largest Odeon cinema in the UK.

 Trafford is a prosperous area, with an average weekly income of £394, and apart from Manchester it is the only borough in Greater Manchester to be above the national average for weekly income and is on average the highest in the county.
 Media, advertising and public relations have been identified as growth industries in Greater Manchester and are concentrated in Manchester and Trafford.
 Average house prices in Trafford are the highest out of all the metropolitan boroughs in Greater Manchester, 45% higher than the average for the county.